mitrefccace/autoinstall/README.md

 userver repositories.
 It also contains a process.json file that specifies the servers corresponding to each repository, to be started after installation and configuration.

+The repository also contains installer.py, which is a menu-based script that allows the user to install any of the repositories in any order.

 ## Prerequisites
 The installation scripts require the following: